laravel/nova-docs/3.0/resources/fields.md

 }
 ```

-You may filter out values that are `true` or `false` from the index view by using:
+You may wish to filter out values that are either `true` or `false` from display to avoid cluttering up the view.
+You may do this by using the `hideFalseValues  and `hideTrueValues` methods on the field:

-- `hideFalseOnIndex`
-- `hideTrueOnIndex`

-In the event that the field contains no values, Nova will display "No Data".
-You may customize this text using the `noDataText` method:

 ```php
 BooleanGroup::make('Permissions')->options([